Dipping tobacco: Etymology and terminology

 Dipping tobacco was first popularized and marketed as moist snuff in the 1800s.
 The term "snuff" in this context is an English cognate of the aforementioned "snus", from Swedish.
 Dipping tobacco's Scandinavian roots impart a noticeable legacy on modern American brands such as Copenhagen and Skoal (referring to the interlinguistic term skål, which in Danish, Norwegian, Icelandic, Faroese and Swedish roughly translates to "cheers", implying a toast).

-A user of dipping tobacco will produce an excess amount of saliva which will be disposed of using a "spitter."
-A spitter can be an empty bottle, cup or commercially produced spittoon.

 Dipping tobacco use is often accompanied by first drinking a liquid, in some areas known as a primer, catalyst, and rinser.
 A primer is used to initially salivate the mouth, usually during a meal, in order to prepare the mouth to use smokeless tobacco.
 This is important because a dry mouth or one full of food could lead to a less enjoyable experience for the user.
 A catalyst, like a primer, is used to fix the issues of a dry mouth or dry tobacco; however, the dipping tobacco is already currently in the user's lip.
 A rinser is used when the user is finished with their tobacco, and it is swished around in the user's mouth, similar to mouthwash, to dispose of any excess tobacco juice or particulates.
 All three liquids are usually water, but any liquid may be used.

 Primarily in Texas and other southern US states, terminology is unique.
 Dip or dips refers to a wad of tobacco, whereas snuff refers to any amount of tobacco greater than a dip.
 For example, a tobacco user may reach for a dip from their can of snuff.
 Many areas have no such distinction, and may rarely use the word "snuff".